 Nutritional value will be somewhat higher in product that has been hatched from decapsulated cysts.
 This is because each young individual has used up less of its endogenous energy reserve (i.e. yolk sac) while breaking out of its shell.
 Decapsulation additionally makes the product safer, as the shell fragments from untreated cysts (which are indigestible) can clog the guts of some animals.
 Moreover, the decapsulation process completely sterilizes the cysts, making them completely disease-free.
 Untreated Artemia cysts are, for example, a known source of bacterial infection (e.g. Vibrio).
 If properly decapsulated, even the unhatched cysts can serve as a safe and nourishing food source.

 Any aquarist can benefit from making live brine shrimp a major part of their captive animals’ diets.
-With all of the above considerations in mind, most will fare best using a quality live product such as Nano Brine.
+With all of the above considerations in mind, most will fare best using a quality live product such as Nano Brine or the new Simple Brine!.
 For one, the cysts used to produce Nano Brine are carefully decapsulated and thus (1) exhibit the highest hatch rates, (2) are free of pathogens, (3) are maximally nutritious and (4) are safe for all species to eat.
 Best of all, packaging of the cysts used in Nano Brine is timed such that the product hatches just before arrival at your door, guaranteeing a nutritionally optimal feed.
 Now that Nano Brine is readily available through subscription, aquarists need not suffer the messes made or time consumed decapsulating, hatching and harvesting their own Artemia week after week.
+Individuals that are more than a couple of days old (post hatch) should be nutritionally enriched with OceanMagik™ just before you offer them to your fish.
 It’s really as simple as pouring a bag of delicious, healthful goodness into your reef!

 Hoff, Frank H. and Terry W. Snell.
 Plankton Culture Manual.
 6th ed.
 Dade City, FL: Florida Aqua Farms, Inc., 1987.